-- The remuneration and allowances for the chair and Non-Executive Directors of the Trust are to be set by the Council of Governors (the Board Secretary taking independent financial advice on behalf of the Council of Governors) and are to be published in the Trust's annual report. - The Council of Governors shall resolve in a general meeting to appoint such candidate or candidates to the positions of Chair and non-executive director as it considers appropriate and in reaching its decision shall have regard to the views of the Board of Directors and of the Nominations Committee as to the suitability of the available candidates. - 5.3 The Council of Governors shall appoint a Vice-Chair in accordance with paragraph 28 of the constitution. - 5.4 Governors are not to receive remuneration.
+- 5.1 The remuneration and allowances for the Chairman and Non-Executive Directors of the Trust are to be set by the Council of Governors (the Company Secretary taking independent advice on behalf of the Council of Governors where required) and are to be published in the Trust's annual report. - 5.2 The Council of Governors shall resolve in a general meeting to appoint such candidate or candidates to the positions of Chair and non-executive director as it considers appropriate and in reaching its decision shall have regard to the views of the Board of Directors and of the Governors' Nominations Committee as to the suitability of the available candidates. - 5.3 The Council of Governors shall appoint a Vice-Chair in accordance with paragraph 28 of the constitution. - 5.4 Governors are not to receive remuneration.